Ellpeck/MLEM/Docs/articles/ui.md

 - Each element has a `SetWidthBasedOnChildren` and a `SetHeightBasedOnChildren` property, which allow them to change their size automatically based on their content
 - When specifying a width or height *lower than or equal to 1*, it is seen as a percentage based on the parent's size instead.
 For example, a paragraph with a width of `0.5F` inside of a panel width a width of `200` will be `100` units wide.
 - When specifying a width *lower than 0*, it is seen as a percentage based on the element's height, and vice versa.
 For example, a panel with a width of `200` and a height of `-2` will be `400` units tall.

+A lot of other ways to modify the size of an object are available as well, including `TreatSizeAsMaximum`, `TreatSizeAsMinimum`, `PreventParentSpill` and more.
+For more information, the `Element` [documentation](xref:MLEM.Ui.Elements.Element) contains descriptions of all fields, properties and methods.